mgenrique/hassos_prophet_addon/prophet-influx-multi-addon/README.md

 - `INFLUXDB_PASSWORD`: InfluxDB password
 - `INFLUXDB_DBNAME`: InfluxDB database name

+## Description
 This addon use the Docker image in: https://hub.docker.com/repository/docker/mgenrique/prophet-influx/general

-The addon build a Docker container with python:3.11-slim that implements an api to generate predictions with Prophet.

-## Repository Description

-**Prophet API Add-on for Home Assistant**
+A Docker image based on python:3.11-slim that contains precompiled libraries necessary to use Prophet in Python and connect to the InfluxDB client.

-This Docker container provides a lightweight REST API based on Flask for time series forecasting using Meta's (formerly Facebook) Prophet model.
-It is specifically designed to integrate as an add-on in Home Assistant, enabling easy forecasting based on historical data.
+The Add-on build a a lightweight Docker container based in that image and implements a REST API based on FastAPI for time series forecasting using Meta's (formerly Facebook) Prophet model, enabling easy forecasting based on historical data.
+Ideal for generating real-time predictions within Home Assistant.
+Use it inside your Python code in you own custom component

 ## Features
 - **REST API**: Receives JSON-formatted data and returns predictions in JSON.
 - **Prophet Model**: Utilizes Prophet, a robust and accurate time series model, ideal for trend and seasonality-based data.
 - **ISO Date Format**: Returns dates in ISO format to ensure compatibility.

 ## Usage
 1. **Requests endpoint /forecast**: Send data in JSON format to receive forecasts.
-2. **Requests endpoint /query**: Send InfluxQL queries to receive forecasts.
+2. **Requests endpoint /query**: Send InfluxQL query to receive forecasts.
 3. **Requests endpoint /energy_queries**: special endpoint to send InfluxQL energy queries to receive forecast.
-4. **Integration with Home Assistant**: Ideal for generating real-time predictions within Home Assistant.
-5. Use it inside your Python code in you own custom component

 ### Basic example endpoint `forecast`
 Send a POST request to the API `forecast` endpoint with date and value data in the following format:
 ```bash
 curl -X POST "http://localhost:5000/forecast" -H "Content-Type: application/json" -d 'json_string'